 Kratom won’t be detected by either standard or enhanced drug tests.
 And despite its similarity to opiates, it’s unlikely to trigger a false positive.

-Specialist laboratory tests such as GC-MS (gas chromatography-mass spectrometry) are able to detect kratom in urine, but they’re not routinely used.
+You’d need a specialist kratom drug test to detect it.
+Tests such as GC-MS (gas chromatography-mass spectrometry) are able to detect kratom in urine, for example, but they’re not routinely used.